 Our First Taste of Amsterdam

-After a plane ride from Malaga, Spain, a train from the Amsterdam airport, a tram to our area of town, and a short walk to our hotel, you would think we were too exhausted to even think of food on our first night in Amsterdam.
+After a plane ride from Malaga, Spain, a train from the Amsterdam airport, a tram to our area of town, and a short walk to our hotel, you would think we were too exhausted to even think of food on our first night in the Dutch capital of Amsterdam.
 But, that would make it clear that you really just don’t know us at all.

 We quickly dropped our things off at our hotel and went to the first place that looked quick, yummy, and reasonably priced.
 Since it was around 8 p.m., many things were closing soon, so our options were limited.
 But, as we walked the 15 minutes to Burgermeester, we quickly realized why our friends in Spain said to watch out for the bicyclists.